-These other potential penalties include up to six months loss of your driving privileges and negative six demerit points on your Virginia DMV record for a period of 11 years making it imperative a reckless driving lawyer in Leesburg is contacted as soon as possible.
+These other potential penalties for reckless driving include up to a six-month license suspension and negative six demerit points on your Virginia DMV record for a period of 11 years making it imperative a lawyer in Leesburg is contacted as soon as possible.

 Some of the most common ways that a person may be charged with reckless driving include driving too fast regardless of the posted speed limit, failing to maintain control of their vehicle resulting in an accident or driving a vehicle with improper brakes, passing on a double yellow line, passing on a crest or a curve, passing a school bus performing the function of loading or unloading children, passing an emergency vehicle or in certain circumstances burning out or spinning tires in a parking lot.